 Why Is Reliability Engineering Important?

 Reliability engineering means reaping several benefits, which are discussed in greater detail below.

 Increased Customer Satisfaction

-When customers’ expectations regarding a product’s reliability are met, their satisfaction increases, which results in continued support for the commodity, including recommending it to others.
-When that happens, revenue growth proceeds without any hitches.
+When customers’ expectations regarding a product’s reliability are met, their satisfaction increases, which results in continued support for the commodity.
+That includes recommending the product to others.
+When that happens, revenue growth proceeds without any hitch.

 Shortened Repair Times